 How to Print this Scavenger Hunt

-Sign up for our free newsletter and 125+ VIP Resource Library to immediately access your own copy of the free birthday scavenger hunt.
+Sign up for our free newsletter to get your copy of the free birthday scavenger hunt.
+After you sign up, you’ll promptly receive an email with the birthday scavenger hunt sheets pdf.

 Expert Tips for Printables